-It’s no secret that cycling is good for you – in fact, you’ve probably been trying to actively avert your eyes and ears if you’ve not been exposed to some form of campaign encouraging you to get on two wheels in the last 12 months.
-Governments, employers and medical professionals have all played their part in actively encouraging people to cycle – and rightly so – but have you ever stopped to think about how and why cycling is good for you?
+It’s no secret that cycling is good for you.
+Governments, employers and medical professionals all actively encourage cycling.
+But have you ever stopped to think about how and why cycling is good for you?

 Improve Mental Health

 A study of The relationship between bicycle commuting and perceived stress, published in the British Medical Journal, in June 2017, found that people who commute by bicycle have a “significantly lower risk” of experiencing stress, compared to those who commute by other modes of transport.

 The amount of calories a person burns when engaged in a particular activity is a very individual.
 It depends on a number factors unique to them, including their age, sex, weight, height, level of intensity, level of fitness and familiarity with the type of activity.
 So when talking generically about calories burned, it should be in broad ranges – and even these should be consumed with a pinch of salt.
 That said, according to Calories Burned HQ the average person will burn between 450 and 750 calories per hour whilst cycling!